mathebuddy/mathebuddy/README.md

 ## Developers Info

-This repository implements all components of the `mathe:buddy` app.
+This repository implements all components of the `matheBuddy` app.

 <!-- for the iOS App Store and Google Playground.-->